SASInnovate2026/Tips-Tricks-for-Building-a-Custom-Step-in-SAS-Viya/Custom_Step_Tips.md

     ![Rank Program](images/RankProgram.png)

-    > &#9998; The property *ID* references for the various controls from the user interface design for the custom step.
+    > &#9998; The screenshot above shows the property *ID* references for the various controls from the user interface design for the custom step.

 1. Click **Launch** to test the sample custom step in stand-alone mode.